AbhayKaushik/AbhayKaushik/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Abhay Kaushik, a 3rd year CSE undergrad :man_technologist: who is passionate about machine learning and open source.
+I'm Abhay Kaushik, a final year CSE undergrad :man_technologist: whose passionate about machine learning and open source.
-I like to work on different technologies and love it when different technology domains come together in a project ✨
+I like to work on different technologies and love it when various technology domains come together in a project ✨

 <img align="right" src="http://www.piskelapp.com/static/resources/github_octocat.gif">